-The AyrMesh products are currently built using hardware from Ubiquiti Networks (ubnt.com) – they build wireless equipment specifically for Wireless Internet Service Providers (WISPS) and other wireless technicians.
-Their products are very flexible and technical, designed to be configured by a competent wireless technician.
+The AyrMesh products are currently built using hardware from several manufacturers who build wireless equipment specifically for Wireless Internet Service Providers (WISPS) and other wireless technicians.
+The same physical products are very flexible and other companies use them to build very technical products, designed to be configured by a competent wireless technician.

 We take their excellent hardware, which is designed to last for years, and replace the firmware (the software running on the computer system inside the little white boxes) with our own.
 The resulting AyrMesh products are simple, single-purpose, and self-configuring (using AyrMesh.com).

 The difference is in the firmware – while the products look exactly the same and even have the same parts inside, the software makes them work completely differently.
-If you have the need and the technical ability to use a microwave radio in a huge variety of ways, then Ubiquiti’s products are right for you.
+If you have the need and the technical ability to use a microwave radio in a huge variety of ways, then there are other products that are probably better for you.
 If you want a very simple, effective WiFi meshing product that extends the Local-Area Network (LAN) of a rural farm, home, or other business, then AyrMesh is the right product for you.

 Is this a municipal WiFi system?
 Will it work well in a town or city?
 Will it support a lot of users?

 No; this is a system that is designed specifically for extending the Local Area Network (LAN) of a home or rural business over a large geographical area.
 It does not work well in a municipal setting, because the high levels of interference negate the advantages of a high-power WiFi access point.
 It does not work well if the Hubs are less than 500 yards apart; is specifically designed to work best when the Hubs are 0.5 to 2.5 miles apart and there are 20 or fewer devices attached to each Hub.